brainstorm

 (god unwilling)

 do a twenty-four hour shift in this room, i would at some point want to take stock of the entire room and defamiliarize it all.
-Looking at the little placard on the door and seeing how it’s laminated and says “YELLOW resident TEAM,” and there are two different fonts going on, one of which is nicely classily serifed, and then the word 'resident' is written in what looks like calibri.
+Looking at the little placard on the door and seeing how it’s laminated and says “YELLOW resident TEAM,” and there are two different fonts happening, one of which is nicely, classily serifed, and then the word 'resident' is written in what looks like calibri.
 Yeah, that’s for sure calibri.
 And there’s clipart of a syringe with a heart on it to the left of the word 'yellow,' clipart of a stethoscope to the right of the word 'yellow,' what looks like a yellow first-aid kit to the left of the word 'resident,' and to the right of the word 'resident' (which is written in black text with a drop-shadow in yellow, seemingly, which is actually a nice and really classy touch, my compliments to the chef) is the medicine logo, the one that looks like a spiral with a snake, seemingly, and then wings at the top.
 Who the hell designed that logo, and why?
 And then to the left of the word 'team' is a lab coat clipart, and to the right, a mask clipart.

 go home